apache/cassandra-java-driver/manual/object_mapper/using/README.md

   in the query.
 If set to false, fields with null value won't be included in the write query (thus avoiding tombstones).
 If not specified, the default behavior is to persist `null` fields.
+- `ifNotExists`: if set to true, adds an `IF NOT EXISTS` clause to the save operation (use `ifNotExists(false)` if you enabled the option by default and need to disable it for a specific operation).

 To use options, add them to the mapper call after regular parameters: